Jahan08/Introduction-to-Molecular-Modeling-in-Drug-Discovery/README.md

 Here we used 3B8R and 2QU5 (Chain A) as our target VEGFR-2 kinases

 * 3B8R is DFG-in (conformation) and 2QU5 is DFG-out (conformation)
-* In the case of 2QU5 DFG motif, which lies in sequence just N-terminal to the activation loop and contains residues numbered 1046 to 1048
+* DFG motif, which lies in sequence just N-terminal to the activation loop and contains residues numbered 1046 to 1048
 * 3B8R is missing the activation loop and what is known as the C-helix is oriented slightly differently compared to 2QU5
 * In 3B8R, the DFG motif has the phenylalanine facing in towards the center of the pocket between the N-lobe and C-lobe.
 In contrast, 2QU5 has the phenylalanine of the DFG motif facing much closer to the surface of the active site.
 So we can determine that 2QU5 is in the inactive DFG-out state while 3B8R is in the active DFG-in state.
+* DFG-in to DFG-out: This conformational change inhibits the ability of the kinase to bind ATP productively and accommodates the binding of an appropriately substituted inhibitor into an extended lipophilic pocket